Shabex007/guess-the-number/README.md

 A simple yet engaging number guessing game implemented in Java where players try to guess a random number within limited attempts.

-## Repository Information

-- **Name**: java-number-guessing-game
-- **Description**: A console-based number guessing game where players have 5 attempts to guess a random number between 1-100.

 ## Features

 - 🎲 Random number generation between 1-100